Pope: Second Vatican Council

 In its Dogmatic Constitution on the Church (1964), the Second Vatican Council declared:

-On 11 October 2012, on the occasion of the 50th anniversary of the opening of the Second Vatican Council 60 prominent theologians, (including Hans Küng), put out a Declaration, stating that the intention of Vatican II to balance authority in the Church has not been realised.
+On 11 October 2012, on the occasion of the 50th anniversary of the opening of the Second Vatican Council 60 prominent theologians, (including Hans Küng), put out a Declaration, stating that the intention of Vatican II to balance authority in the Church has not been realized.
 "Many of the key insights of Vatican II have not at all, or only partially, been implemented...
 A principal source of present-day stagnation lies in misunderstanding and abuse affecting the exercise of authority in our Church."

-Politics of the Holy See
+Politics and functions of the Holy See

 Residence and jurisdiction

-The pope's official seat is in the Archbasilica of Saint John Lateran, considered the cathedral of the Diocese of Rome, and his official residence is the Apostolic Palace.
+The pope's official seat is in the Archbasilica of Saint John Lateran, considered the cathedral of the Diocese of Rome.

+The pope's official residence is the Apostolic Palace.
 He also possesses a summer residence at Castel Gandolfo, situated on the site of the ancient city of Alba Longa.
-Until the time of the Avignon Papacy, the residence of the pope was the Lateran Palace, donated by Roman emperor Constantine the Great.

-The pope's ecclesiastical jurisdiction (the Holy See) is distinct from his secular jurisdiction (Vatican City).
-It is the Holy See that conducts international relations; for hundreds of years, the papal court (the Roman Curia) has functioned as the government of the Catholic Church.

-The names "Holy See" and "Apostolic See" are ecclesiastical terminology for the ordinary jurisdiction of the bishop of Rome (including the Roman Curia); the pope's various honors, powers, and privileges within the Catholic Church and the international community derive from his Episcopate of Rome in lineal succession from the Saint Peter, one of the twelve apostles.
+The names "Holy See" and "Apostolic See" are ecclesiastical terminology for the ordinary jurisdiction of the bishop of Rome, including the Roman Curia.
+The pope's honours, powers, and privileges within the Catholic Church and the international community derive from his Episcopate of Rome in lineal succession from the Saint Peter, one of the twelve apostles.

 Consequently, Rome has traditionally occupied a central position in the Catholic Church, although this is not necessarily so.
-The pope derives his pontificate from being the bishop of Rome but is not required to live there; according to the Latin formula ubi Papa, ibi Curia, wherever the pope resides is the central government of the Church.
-As such, between 1309 and 1378, the popes lived in Avignon, France, a period often called the "Babylonian captivity" in allusion to the Biblical narrative of Jews of the ancient Kingdom of Judah living as captives in Babylonia.
+The pope derives his pontificate from being the bishop of Rome but is not required to live there.
+According to the Latin formula ubi Papa, ibi Curia, wherever the pope resides is the central government of the Church.
+Between 1309 and 1378, the popes lived in Avignon, France, a period often called the "Babylonian captivity" in allusion to the Biblical narrative of Jews of the ancient Kingdom of Judah living as captives in Babylonia.

+Salary and benefits

+As of 2024, the pope's salary was €30,000 per month.
+Francis, a Jesuit, refused to collect a salary and donated the money to the poor.

+The Catholic Church traditionally covers the costs of all the pope's meals, housing, apparel, transport (e.g., the Popemobile), security, housekeeping, and healthcare.
+The pope has free access to Vatican medical services and a private pharmacy.

+If a pope retires, the monthly pension as of 2024 was €2,500 per month.